Jenny-Nelson-Group/Charge-transport-in-OSCs/Box/PhD/README.md

 # Charge Transport in Organic Semiconductors

-This project contains my code and scripts for simulations and calculations regarding charge transport in OSCs.
+This folder contains codes and scripts for Quantum Chemical calculations on OSCs.